World Polio Day: The History of Polio

 Updated:

-Worldwide cases of polio have decreased by over 99% since 1988, from an estimated 350,000 cases then, to 6 reported cases in 2021.
+Worldwide cases of polio have decreased by over 99% since 1988, from an estimated 350,000 cases in more than 125 endemic countries then, to just two endemic countries, as of October 2023*.

 But as long as a single child remains infected, children in all countries are at risk of contracting polio.
 Failure to eradicate polio from these last remaining strongholds could result in a global resurgence of the disease*.